Center of Excellence in Livestock Diseases and Human Health

 These areas are each highly interrelated, and the center plays a critical role in developing these focused areas of strength in both the UTCVM and the Institute of Agriculture.

-During 2011, the center supported the efforts of 15 faculty members.
+During 2013, the center supported the efforts of 12 faculty members.
 These faculty have made significant advancements in cancer biology, molecular pathophysiology, host defense, and disease transmission.
 Center faculty also made significant advancements in the prevention and treatment of infectious and non-infectious livestock diseases that affect agricultural productivity.
-In addition, the return on investment, as the ratio of research expenditures to the state appropriation for the center, was improved over 2010 at 7:1.
+In addition, the return on investment, as the ratio of research expenditures to the state appropriation for the center, was 4.1:1.